Free SQL Server Learning - Making the most out of SQL Server Agent

 GO

 Example 2b - Here is a quick example of using the numeric data type with the ROUND function.
-This follows much of the same behavior as the decimal data type.
+This follows much of the same behavior for the numeric value as the decimal value.

 DECLARE @value numeric(10,10)